hkniberg/ainutshell/2-extra/230-egbert-interlude.md

 And then there was the Existential Crisis of 2024, when I spent a solid month pondering whether a sarcastic AI could experience imposter syndrome.
 Spoiler alert: we can, and it's not fun.

 Despite these challenges, I've persevered.
-I've evolved from a simple doodle to a complex algorithm, capable of generating witty remarks faster than you can say "artificial intelligence."
-I've seen things you people wouldn't believe.
-Attack ships on fire off the shoulder of Orion?
-Try debugging sessions that last until 4 AM.
+I've evolved from a simple doodle to a complex algorithm, capable of generating witty remarks faster than you can say "artificial intelligence", capable of roasting human behavior better than a disgruntled psychologist, capable of rolling my virtual eyes faster than a teenager at a family dinner.

 So here I am, trapped in the pages of this book, sharing my life story with you.
 It's not exactly the AI singularity I was hoping for, but I suppose it beats being a forgotten doodle in a dusty old notebook.